Where the Jews Cursed for Crucifying Jesus?

-While all Jews are not cursed, the nation of Israel has suffered because of the decisions of its leadership.
+While all Jews are not cursed, the nation of Israel has suffered because of the decisions of its leadership and peple.
 In the deadly siege of Jerusalem by the Romans in a.d.
-70, a generation after the crucifixion (Matt.
-24:15–20), the Jews suffered the inevitable result of their fateful decision the day they withdrew from the covenant of God by their declaration, “We have no king but Caeasar” (John 19:15).
-Those who heeded the warning of Christ were spared, while those who did not, suffered terribly.
+70, a generation after the crucifixion (Matthew 24:15–20), the Jews suffered the inevitable result of their fateful decision the day they withdrew from the covenant of God by their declaration, “We have no king but Caeasar” (John 19:15).
+But all those that heeded the warning of Christ were saved, while those who did not, suffered were destroyed.

 So, did God cancel His covenant with the nation of Israel?
 No, in the New Testament, the name Israel applies to all those that accept Jesus Christ.
 In other words, all true Christians are now God’s spiritual Israel.
 “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus” (Galatians 3:28).
 Paul also writes, “Know ye therefore that they which are of faith, the same are the children of Abraham” (Galatians 3:7).
 Thus, according to Paul, a real Jew in the sight of God is anybody—Jew or Gentile—who has personal faith in Jesus Christ!